APexBlockchainDevelopments/PuppyRaffleAudit/notes.md

 # About

->About the project in my own words
+>About the project in my own words. `selectWinner` picks the winner, there is a raffle duration.

 #High

 - Found a Dos